sunilmodi3i/Student-Management/README.md

 Example usernames:
 student- 'samarth'
 teacher- 'trisila'

+All usernames are given at the end.

-You can access the django admin page at **http://127.0.0.1:8000/admin** and login with username 'admin' and the above password.
+You can access the django admin page at **http://127.0.0.1:8000/admin** and login with username 'Shishir' and password 'Project@123'

 Also a new admin user can be created using